jfree/orsonpdf/README.md

 OrsonPDF
 ========

-Version 1.6, 31 March 2014
+Version 1.7, 19 May 2015

-(C)opyright 2013, 2014, by Object Refinery Limited.
+(C)opyright 2013-2015, by Object Refinery Limited.
 All rights reserved.

 Overview